wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

 - Appellee: Successful party in the trial court.
 - Petitioner: Party initiating the petition when a petition for certiorari is filed to the supreme court.
     - Respondant: Opponent party in the petition
 ##### If you are found not guilty in criminal case: the opposing party (the government) Cannot appeal the case.
 Where as if the criminal loses the case, he can appeal.
+To be tried again would result in double jeapordy

 ## Appellant Procedures
 - Courts of appeal deal with the record of the proceedings in lower court.